LGBT HEALTH AND WELLBEING IN LATER LIFE | Read Time 10 Minutes.

 - If you’re thinking of going into a residential home or a retirement community, it’s best to do some research first.
 You can spot if there are any LGBT specific policies in place to prevent discrimination.

-LGBT Lawyers can help with the legal side of your LGBT health and wellbeing.
+LGBT Lawyers can help by connecting you with an SRA-regulated lawyer for your LGBT health and wellbeing.
 For example, we can help when registering your powers of attorney or making sure you have a financial plan for the future.
 We can help you to draft your will, ensuring all of your wishes are correctly documented.

 No matter your age, gender, gender identity or sexual orientation, LGBT Lawyers is dedicated to your LGBT health and wellbeing.
 We will always connect you with an SRA- regulated lawyer who is either LGBT themselves or has experience working with the LGBT community.